 - With over 10,000 packages in its CRAN repository, R facilitates libraries that are diverse and every field that uses data can make use of them.

 - R has some essential features for graph plotting and aesthetic enhancement of graphs.
 There are popular libraries such as ggplot2 and plotly that offer a wide range of graph customisation options to the users.

 - R is a platform independent language that can execute programs on Windows, Linux and Mac.

 - R is a specific language that is used for statistical modeling.
 It is the primary tool for creating statistical tools for data science.
 This gives R an essential advantage over other programming languages like Python.

 - R is constantly evolving.
-R provides various state of the art features that keep on updating it whenever any new algorithm is released.
+It provides various state of the art features that keep on updating it whenever any new algorithm is released.

-- The R programming language shares its roots with a much older programming language called S. Because of this, R lacks most of the features of a modern programming language like support for dynamic 3D graphics.
-R is based on a much older programming language S. This means that it does not have support for dynamic or 3D graphics.
+- The R programming language shares its roots with a much older programming language called S. Because of this, R lacks most of the features of a modern programming language like support for dynamic or 3D graphics.

-- R requires its objects to be stored in the physical memory.
+- R requires its objects to be stored in physical memory.
 As compared with other statistical tools, R requires more memory for its programs.
-Since R requires the entire data to be loaded into its memory, it is not a good option when dealing with big data.
+Since R requires the entire data to be loaded into its memory, it is not a good option when dealing with Big Data.